13 Summer Haircut Trends To Inspire Your Next Salon Appointment

 Hourglass Layers

 Tom Smith, affectionately dubbed the “hairvoyant” for his ability to predict the hair trends we’ll all be asking for eventually, says that hourglass layers are going to reign supreme this summer.
 Smith’s iteration of the trend consists of a handful of layers throughout long hair, with the longest of those layers resting at the narrowest part of the waist.
-But stylists like Ryenne Snow are taking the trend a little less literally and using artistic licence to incorporate hourglass silhouettes into the actual cut itself.
+But stylists like Ryenne Snow are taking the trend a little less literally and using artistic license to incorporate hourglass silhouettes into the actual cut itself.
 This particular style boasts layers that curve inwards perched atop layers that flick outwards, much like the shape of an hourglass.
-To keep long hair as healthy as possible, Smith recommends incorporating a bond builder into your weekly hair regime (try Olaplex Hair Perfector No.3, £20.70) and applying a few drops of serum or your preferred oil to the ends of your hair every night before bed.
-R29 rates TRESemme Lamellar Shine Oil, £10, and L’Oréal Elvive Glycolic Gloss Leave-In Serum, £15.99.
+To keep long hair as healthy as possible, Smith recommends incorporating a bond builder into your weekly hair regime (try Olaplex Hair Perfector No.3) and applying a few drops of serum or your preferred oil to the ends of your hair every night before bed.
+R29 rates dae Stargloss Shine Hair Gloss Treatment and Color Wow Pop + Lock Frizz Control + Glossing Serum.

 The “Mob” Bob